Rickey (cocktail): Shoomaker's resort

 Famous writers, politicians, and political types were frequent guests at Shoomaker's, including some of the "greatest men in the country."
 Elbert Hubbard wrote about the clientele of Shoomaker's and the convivial nature of the place:

-The men who come here mostly live in palaces.
-They are rich and powerful.
-They bear big burdens.
-Here they relax and are free from the vigils of butlers, wives, daughters, or decent neighbors.
-It is democracy carried to the limit. ...
-Here, men get freedom from the tyranny of things.
-Nothing matters.
-The bartenders are your neighbors, the proprietor your long-familiar friend, and the patrons your partners.

 Shoomaker's was well known for its whiskey and wine quality, prompting Judge Cowan of Texas during an investigation by the Congressional Agricultural Committee to declare Shoomaker's "as the place where the best whiskey in Washington is to be had."
 Shoomaker's also distributed spirits and wine and had their own rye whiskey, commonly used in the whiskey versions of the Rickey.

 Shoomaker's lack of decor was infamous.
 It had two nicknames: "Shoo's" and "Cobweb Hall"—the latter because it was never dusted of cobwebs at its first location.
 The dingy look was much revered by its customers.

 October 31, 1917, was the last wet day in the District—the Sheppard Act went into effect the next day.
 It is reported that Shoomaker's closed at 10 p.m. on October 31 when they ran out of liquor.
 The guests are purported to have sung a popular song at the time, "Over There."
 Shoomaker's reopened not as a saloon but as a place serving soft drinks, but the public was not interested.
 It, too, closed in March 1918.

 George A. Williamson

 Col. Joe Rickey was a shareholder in Shoomaker's and later purchased it outright when Major Shoomaker died in 1883.
 He installed Augustus "Gus" Noack and George A. Williamson as its president and secretary, respectively.
 Williamson was also a bartender and revered for his convivial nature and political astuteness.
 A 1915 obituary in the Washington Evening Star claimed, "Many a great question of national politics has been thrashed out, if not settled, in [Williamson's] presence and himself participating in the discussion."

 Williamson was also known as the "King of Juleps" according to The Washington Post and called "...the most celebrated of [Shoomaker's bartenders]", according to a reminiscence of Joe Crowley, former president of Washington, D.C.'s Bartender's Union prior to Prohibition.

-George Rothwell Brown placed Williamson as the Rickey's inventor in his 1930 book, Washington: A Not Too Serious History.
+George Rothwell Brown placed Williamson as the rickey's inventor in his 1930 book, Washington: A Not Too Serious History.
 Brown suggested that an unknown stranger discussed with Williamson how drinks were prepared in the Caribbean with half of a lime, gave Williamson some limes, and asked him to substitute rye whiskey for rum.
 The following morning Williamson was said to have made one for Col. Rickey, who approved.